microsoft/prose/dsl-samples/tutorial/Readme.md

 ## Set up (Linux and Mac).

-If you get stuck at any of the steps in this section, please contact us at prose-contact@microsoft.com.
+If you get stuck at any of the steps in this section, please send an email to Gustavo Soares at gsoares@microsoft.com and Sumit Gulwani at sumitg@microsoft.com.

 1. Download and install VS Code (https://code.visualstudio.com/Download)

-2. Install .NET Core SDK (https://www.microsoft.com/net/download/linux)
+1. Install .NET Core SDK (https://www.microsoft.com/net/download/linux)

-3. Install VS Code extension for C#. (https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)
+1. Install VS Code extension for C#. (https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)

-4. Clone this repository:
+1. Clone this repository:

     ```
     git clone https://github.com/Microsoft/prose.git
-    cd prose/dsl-samples/tutorial/part1a
+    cd prose/DslAuthoringTutorial/part1a
     ```

-5. Open this folder in VS Code:
+1. Open this folder in VS Code:

     +   Open VS Code

-    +   Choose “Open Folder” and select the “part1a” folder.
+    +   Choose â€œOpen Folderâ€ and select the â€œpart1aâ€ folder.

     +   VS Code may show a warning at the top of the screen about missing dependences.
-Click on “yes” to install them.
+Click on â€œyesâ€ to install them.

-6. Building the project:
+1. Building the project:

     +   Open the VS Code terminal: View -> Integrated Terminal (or Ctrl+\`)